Too Many Hoses in a Hydraulic System?

 Teamwork between three companies is what it took to assist with one of our customer’s projects which in-turn will improve their assembly time and reduce the number of hoses and various other parts in their product.

-This swivel with integrated manifold is one of the ways UEA has assisted one of their customers with a new design concept.
-The hydraulic team at UEA can help you develop a hydraulic swivel that is designed for your system.
+This rotary union with integrated manifold is one of the ways UEA has assisted one of their customers with a new design concept.
+The hydraulic team at UEA can help you develop a rotary union or hydraulic swivel that is designed for your system.